 In 1945 the Sunset congregation began meeting in a back room of Athens Bible School's building.
 Bennie Lee Fudge began preaching for the congregation and the growth continued.
 In 1948 the name was changed from Sunset to Eastside.
 After meeting in Athens Bible School's building for 14 years, the congregation built a building on their current lot at 110 French Way in Athens.
 The new building is less than a mile away from Athens Bible School.
 It was constructed in 1959 and is still being used to this day.
 The original auditorium is now the foyer and classrooms and a new 700-seat auditorium was built in 1968.
 At one time, the congregation numbered almost 617 people.
 Though the congregation faced many issues, such as the support of human institutions (schools, orphanages, papers and missionary societies) the congregation stands against the support of human institutions to this day.

-We are about 275 members strong now.
-We have five elders who oversee the congregation as described in Acts 14:28 and I Peter 5:2.
-These men are Albert Burns, Ralph Gregg, Wayne Holt, Bill Murrell and Freddy Richter (son of Carl mentioned above).
-We also have several deacons as you see listed to the left who work under the oversite of the elders at Eastside.
+We are about 250 members strong now.
+We have four elders who oversee the congregation as described in Acts 14:28 and I Peter 5:2.
+These men are Gary Boyd, Albert Burns, Tracy Moyers, and Bill Murrell.
+We also have several deacons as you see listed below who work under the oversite of the elders at Eastside.
 Our goal is to grow and work for the Lord's Kingdom.

 There is coming a day, which no man knows, when we will all be judged according to God's Word (John 12:44-50; Matthew 7:13-27 and II Timothy 2:15).
 We strive to worship God according to the pattern, which has been set forth in the New Testament.
 Read More »